joaovictorgarcia10/FirebaseHostingPlayground/README.md

 Your Firebase Hosting will work.

-Now, configure the Github Workflow Files like in this project, to your CI/CD work.
+Now, edit the Github Workflow Files like in this project, to your CI/CD work.